1. Home

 Nasal septal hematoma drainage

-The quilting stitch is a running absorbable suture that goes back and forth across the septum to assure that the mucoperichondrium is pressed against the cartilage, thereby preventing re-accumulation of blood.
+The quilting stitch is a running absorbable suture that goes back and forth across the septum to assure that the mucoperichondrium is pressed against the cartilage, thereby preventing the re-accumulation of blood.

 Nasal packing is optional.